DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Methodology

 \section{Methodology}

 We introduce DRESS, our task-agnostic Disentangled REpresentation-based Self-Supervised meta-learning approach.
 DRESS leverages disentangled latent representations of input images to construct self-supervised few-shot learning tasks that power the meta-training process.
-Following DRESS, the trained model is able to adapt to unseen tasks of diverse natures that require distinct learning rules to solve.
-The multi-stage flow diagram of DRESS is illustrated in \cref{fig:dress}, with details of each stage as follows:
+The multi-stage diagram and pseudo code of DRESS are provided in \Cref{fig:dress} and \Cref{alg:dress} respectively.